Tharunmathi/IMDB-ANALYSIS/README.md

 # IMDB-ANALYSIS
-A mini project which describes the some analysis and graphs on IMDB dataset
+A mini project which describes, some analysis and graphs on IMDB dataset